Toya-33/Data-Analysis-R/Linear Regression/sns_linear_regression.md

     ## $ USD_Domestic_Gross    <chr> "$10,000,000", "$0", "$8,000,000", "$3,000,000",…

-**Insight**: We noticed that there’s no NA values or duplicates which is good, however we can see that aside from the column “Rank” seem to be incorrect.
-We need to change the “Release_Date” to datetime and “USD_Production_Budget”, “USD_Worldwide_Gross”, “USD_Domestic_Gross” to double data-type.
+**Insight**: We noticed that there’s no NA values or duplicates which is good, however we need to change the “Release_Date” to datetime and “USD_Production_Budget”, “USD_Worldwide_Gross”, “USD_Domestic_Gross” to double data-type.